tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 The eerie silence returned.
 No sound could be heard.
 Just us, our uneven steps, and the gentle cracking of the torches.
 However, we already knew that this was a lie.
 Those things… We had never seen anything like this.
 They moved so fast and inhumanly agile – jumping from tree to tree, flanking and fooling us.
 I tried not to think what would happen if they managed to surround us…
 The wound on Batu’s leg was not pretty – deep and clean as if made by a scalpel.
 He lost plenty of blood before I was able to stabilize him.
 Not hard to imagine, what it would look like if it were his neck and not just a leg.
-But the worst part – unlike us, those creatures could navigate in the dark.
+Unlike us, those creatures could navigate in the dark.
 I didn’t know how: maybe they used echolocation like bats, or straight-up had infrared vision like Predator.

 It unnerved me – the fact that we were blind, bumping like a bunch of drunkards in the dark.
 They could watch us and wait and savor our fear.
 Hell, one of them could sit on a tree 10 meters away, deciding what body parts they wanted to eat first.